denzen84/ivc-kolpak/README.md

 This is template article.
 More information about the system and source codes to build from the scratch will be soon.
 For any questions please ask in Telegram channel `@ivckolpak`
 ## Overview
 IVC KOLPAK is DIY smart CCTV system that alerts to Telegram if motion is detected in the camera area.
-It provides intelligent video control of the object, because only pictures (and video clips as 'gif' animated media) of motion object passes into Telegram chat, group or channel.
 This gives feature to reduce human attention for CCTV system and provides Internet traffic economy.
 It comprises the principles of simplicity and convenience, and low cost of ownership.
 It's best for far objects with rare motion events where only available 3G/4G Internet connection.
 ## Support
 Telegram channel `@ivckolpak` is provided for info and questions
 ## Features